Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Concentration

 </div>

 Your gaze pierces the very fiber of your enemies, turning them to stone.
-At the beginning of each of your turns, make a Focus attack against a creature within range.
+At the beginning of each of your turns, make a special attack against Focus against a creature within range.
 This attack automatically misses against creatures suffering from the blinded ailment.
 If you hit, they are petrified until the end of their next turn:

 - The target is immune to all effects.
 - The target cannot take actions, reactions, or spend movement.